NICMx/FORT-validator/docs/doc/installation.md

 >
 > For now, I'm working around this by running the `autogen.sh`s in Debian.
 It probably needn't be fixed, since the releases are going to ship with the `autogen.sh`s already executed anyway.

-> TODO: test this again

 {% highlight bash %}
 ########### normal dependencies ###########
 su
-# OpenBSD ships with LibreSSL
-# autoconf 2.69 or higher, please.
-pkg_add autoconf automake jansson libexecinfo rsync unzip exit
+pkg_add jansson libexecinfo rsync unzip # OpenBSD ships with LibreSSL exit

-# Adjust depending on the choices you made above.
-export AUTOCONF_VERSION=2.69
-export AUTOMAKE_VERSION=1.9

 ############### libcmscodec ###############
 mkdir libcmscodec